-of the platoon of individual vehicle dynamics to predict the motion of the vehicles from the control inputs.
-Inspired by the infinite horizon optimal control algorithm [16], we propose a finite horizon cost function.
-Our cost function penalizes the quadratic error of the inter-vehicle distances to desired inter-vehicle distances, as well as the positions, velocities, and accelerations to our time-varying reference.
+To ensure convergence of the vehicle positions and velocities to the desired references over a finite horizon, we design a time-varying reference for all vehicles in the platoon.
+We consider a combined mathematical model of the platoon of individual vehicle dynamics to predict the motion of all of the vehicles from the multiple control inputs.
+Inspired by the infinite horizon optimal control algorithm [21], we propose a finite horizon cost function.
+We introduce time-varying references to encode the desired trajectories of positions, velocities, and accelerations for all vehicles in the platoon.
+We emphasize that in our design, the desired inter-vehicle distance and platoon velocity are allowed to change over time.
+This feature enables a controlled dynamic behavior of the platoon.
+Our cost function penalizes the quadratic error of the predicted vehicle positions, velocities, and accelerations to the desired time-varying references, as well as the predicted intervehicle distances to the desired inter-vehicle distances.
 The use of a quadratic cost function allows for simple application of hard constraints on the cost function in a quadratic program optimizer to guarantee minimum and maximum inter-vehicle distances, velocities, and accelerations of all vehicles in the platoon.
+The inclusion of constraints in the controller ensures that the control actions do not result in unsafe vehicle behavior, including reversing, extreme accelerations, and most critically, collisions between multiple vehicles.

 In our design, we include a switch to reconfigure our controller for a vehicle temporarily under human driver control, shown as the dashed line in Figure 2.
-Our approach accommodates a human driver to make an emergency brake, reduce speed, or travel at a different inter-vehicle distance, or could be utilized to incorporate legacy vehicles.
-The switch adjusts our time-varying reference to return the platoon to the desired reference and removes the vehicle from the platoon control while still incorporating the vehicle states such that the control actions for the platoon still ensure the inter-vehicle distance constraints.
+Early implementations of potential CACC designs will need to operate with non-CACC enabled vehicles and with drivers that choose to switch automation levels [12].
+Our approach accommodates a human driver to make an emergency brake, reduce speed, or travel at a different inter-vehicle distance.
+Our method could also be utilized to incorporate legacy vehicles.
+When a vehicle is human driver controlled, we adjust our time-varying reference to return the platoon to the desired reference and remove the vehicle from the platoon control.
+A key feature of our method is that it incorporates the vehicle states such that the control actions for the platoon still ensure the inter-vehicle distance constraints for the other vehicles in the platoon.
 We predict the control actions of the human driver by assuming that the driver will only change their control action to obey a minimum set of constraints of the legal road speed limits and their vehicle performance constraints.
-More complex predictive approaches, such as economic cost functions [17] or inter-vehicle interactions, could be utilized to predict a human driver.
+Our centralized platoon control design ensures safety for the remaining platoon-controlled vehicles by producing control actions that maintain safe intervehicle distances.
+More complex predictive approaches, such as economic cost functions [22] or inter-vehicle interactions, could be utilized to predict a human driver.